teeshone/Apple-Website-Using-React/README.md

-This is Apple website replica project with React.JS
+This is the Apple website replica project with React.JS.